 What follows is the Table of Contents and Preface.
-The full text is available.
-Please email drhoff@drhoff.com to order.
+The full text is available by clicking HERE.

 THE CONTROVERSIAL APPOINTMENT OF JAMES MARK BALDWIN TO THE UNIVERSITY OF TORONTO IN 1889